 While rare, tick paralysis can cause extreme harm to your dog.
 The saliva of a paralysis-causing tick species contains a neurotoxin that leads to paralysis.
 The symptoms include weakness in the hind-limbs, difficulty breathing, and high blood pressure.
 The ticks that cause paralysis are most commonly found in the U.S. and Australia and thrive in humid climates.
 A vet will diagnose tick paralysis based on clinical signs and the presence of a tick.
 When the tick is removed promptly, the prognosis is good, and your dog will typically recover in days.
-If untreated, the paralysis can affect other organs.
+If untreated, the paralysis can affect other organs and can be fatal.

 What Is Tick Paralysis?